Antenna

 Returns the position of the specified

-object in this panel.- Parameters:
+AntennaElementobject in this panel.- Parameters:

-elementRC (tuple (default: (0,0)) or int) – If this is a tuple, the first and second integer values in the tuple specify the row and column of the desired element in the panel (0-based).
+elementRC (tuple or int) – If this is a tuple, the first and second integer values in the tuple specify the row and column of the desired element in the panel (0-based).
 If this is an integer, the allowed values are 0 or -1 which return the first or last element in the array respectively.
 If

-is not specified, by default the first element is returned.ref (str (default: "Array")) – If
+elementRCis not specified, by default the first element is returned.ref (str) – If

-, the element position with respect to this panel is returned.
+ref="Array"this function returns the element position with respect to theAntennaArrayobject containing this panel.
+Otherwise, ifref=="Panel", the element position with respect to this panel is returned.

 - Returns:

 An array of 3 values (x, y, and z) representing the position of the specified element.
-Note that the values are in multiples of wave-length.
+Note that the values are in multiples of wavelength.

 - Return type: